chrisdewa/TribalBot-rewrite/README.md

         bot/           # all the bot's components and setup logic cogs/      # all bot's cogs (extensions)
-        orm/           # all database logic and interactions models/    # each model represents a table.
+        orm/           # all database logic and interactions models.py  # each model represents a table.
                        # each model should be a single file but imported
                        # on the folder's __init__.py
+        controllers/   # Contains code that communicates the database with the commands utils/         # contains helper code
     main.py            # does final preparations and launches the bot
 ```